 This diversity makes for a comprehensive, stimulating training ground for GP trainees.
 Opportunities include:

 - Aboriginal health: practice diversity placement at Dhauwurd-Wurrung Aboriginal Health Medical Service

 - Skin cancer management: training around the management of skin cancers and removal of skin lesions through attending the clinic of the visiting plastic surgeon

-- Emergency medicine: work opportunities are available with the local hospital
+- Emergency medicine: work opportunities available with the local hospital

 - Adolescent health: the Doctors in Secondary Schools Program and various youth programs

-- Community health: registrars attend sessions with Breast Feeding Association and the local Men’s Shed.
+- Community health: GP trainees attend sessions with Breast Feeding Association

-“The most valuable thing is just taking a patient’s hands along their journey of getting better, or of learning to live with whatever illness they have.” said Dr Marg Garde
+“The most valuable thing is just taking a patient’s hands along their journey of getting better, or of learning to live with whatever illness they have.

-“Every single patient gives you something or another that makes you feel that is it worthwhile sitting in the chair.
-It might not be every consultation every day that they do that, but every patient – somewhere along the line – just makes you feel glad that you do what you do.
-You can’t beat that.” said Dr Garde.
+“Every single patient gives you something that makes you feel that is it worthwhile sitting in the chair.
+It might not be every consultation every day, but every patient – somewhere along the line – just makes you feel glad that you do what you do.
+You can’t beat that.”